openrndr/openrndr-guide/README.md

 This repository contains the source files to generate the OPENRNDR guide.

-To contribute please take a look at [contributing.md](https://github.com/openrndr/openrndr-guide/blob/main/contributing.md).
+To contribute, please take a look at [contributing.md](https://github.com/openrndr/openrndr-guide/blob/main/contributing.md).

 Find a [readable version at guide.openrndr.org](https://guide.openrndr.org)